pinot-contrib/pinot-docs/basics/data-import/clp.md

 * `stream.kafka.decoder.prop.fieldsForClpEncoding` is a comma-separated list of names for fields that should be encoded with CLP.
 * We use [variable-length dictionaries](../../configuration-reference/table#table-index-config) for the logtype and dictionary variables since their length can vary significantly.
-* Ideally, we would disable the dictionaries for the encoded variable columns (since they are likely to be random), but currently, a bug prevents us from doing that for multi-valued number-type columns.

 ### Schema